Helen1987/CarND-Advanced-Lane-Lines/writeup.md

 ---
 ###Writeup / README

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 You're reading it!
 ###Camera Calibration

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-To calibrate camera I use [IPython notebook](https://github.com/Helen1987/CarND-Advanced-Lane-Lines/research/Calibration.ipynb).
+To calibrate camera I use [IPython notebook](/research/Calibration.ipynb).

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 I can find them with `cv2.findChessboardCorners`.
 The result chessboard is the same chessboard for all images on a plane z=0.
 So I need to create an array of (x, y) coordinates for expected 9x6 chessboard.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.